Manifesto-Engine/Manifesto-Engine/README.md

-Since you're building a semantic layer for deterministic state management and AI governance, your README needs to feel like a high-level engineering spec—structured, authoritative, and clear on its "Manifesto."

-Here is a professional-grade template for the manifesto-engine.

 📜 Manifesto Engine
 The Semantic Layer for Deterministic State & AI Governance Manifesto Engine is a declarative framework designed to solve the "black box" problem in AI-driven systems.
 By enforcing a strict semantic layer over state transitions, it ensures that every action is deterministic, auditable, and aligned with governed intent.